Andrea-de-Varda/multilingual-models-brain/README.md

 > ⚠️ Notes for reproducibility

-The code automatically sets the working directory to the script's location, so in principle there is no need to specify the paths.
-However, this doesn't work if the scripts are executed in interactive environments like IPython.
 The code was designed and ran in interactive environments; to run it this way, the working directories will need to be manually specified with `os.chdir("/path/to/your/wd")`

-This repository does **NOT** include all the embeddings used in all the studies, but embeddings for distilmbert are included to allow for fast experimentation and reproduction.
+This repository does **NOT** include all the embeddings used in all the studies, but embeddings for distilmbert are included on OSF to allow for fast experimentation and reproduction.
 Embeddings take up a lot of space (the full folder is ~200 GB) so the embeddings for the other models need to be recomputed (with `get_model_embeddings.py`).

 The code was tested on a computer with Ubuntu 22.04.4 LTS.
 Python version: 3.9.7.
 No non-standard hardware is required.
 Installation only requires installing the required dependencies (see below) and should only take a few minutes.